johnrcd/rovi_blog/content/themes.md

 <h1>Themes!</h1>

-Choose a site theme from one of the optinos below:
+Choose a site theme from one of the options below:

 <noscript>
 	JavaScript is required to use the theme engine.
 Please enable it!